Galidar/oceanology-docs/docs/index.md

 This documentation includes the following sections:

-- **Installation Guide:** Step-by-step instructions for installing and setting up Oceanology.
+- **Getting Started:** Step-by-step instructions for installing and setting up Oceanology.
-- **Feature Overview:** Detailed explanations of each feature and how to use them.
 - **Tutorials:** Hands-on tutorials to help you create ocean scenes.
-- **API Reference:** Comprehensive API documentation for developers.
+- **Intergrations:** Comprehensive list of plugins that intergrate with Oceanology.

 ## Community and Support